Last updated: February 2, 2026

 3.3.
 A pro tip: Combine MACD with price action

 Don’t trade the indicator in a vacuum.
 Let the indicator’s signal serve as confirmation for what the price action is already suggesting.
 For instance, picture a scenario where the price retraces to a critical support level and a bullish pin bar appears.
-At that exact moment, see the MACD make a bullish
+At that exact moment, see the MACD make a bullish crossover.

 4. Setting up and customizing the MACD on your charts

-Getting the MACD onto the chart is simple, as it’s a standard, built-in indicator on virtually every trading platform.
+Getting the tool onto the chart is simple, as it’s a standard, built-in indicator on virtually every trading platform.
 Let’s walk through the quick setup process for the two most popular ones: MT4 and TradingView.

 4.1.
 Step-by-step guide